 I put a pork sausage with an internal temperature of 40 degrees Fahrenheit in a water bath of 141 degrees Fahrenheit.

 It took around 30 minutes for the pork sausage to come up to the 140-degree mark.
-Then, it only needed to maintain that temperature for two and a half minutes to be considered pasteurized.
+Then, it only needed to maintain that temperature for twelve minutes to be considered pasteurized.

 With the inside of the sausage safe, all I needed to do was brown the outside of it.